ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 Digital Signature Algorithm).
 If you do not yet know about these topics, see the **Resources** section at the end for links to learn more.

-## Why are digital signatures important?
+## Why Are Digital Signatures Important?

 A digital signature system allows you to generate your own private/public key pair.
 You can then use the private key to generate digital signatures which let